4 Bedrooms | 2 Bathrooms | 2 Reception Rooms | Utility Rooms | Private Garden

 The entrance is set-back from the road, up through a wide Victorian doorway.
 A bright gilded hallway leads into a double reception finished in dark hues, with splashes of gold and white thrown in to highlight all the traditional features.

 Downstairs the kitchen / dining area fill the entire lower floor, providing a great space to wine, dine, and entertain.
-All appliances are built-in, with gas hob, electric fan oven, fridge/freezer, separate trunk freezer, dishwasher, washing machine & dryer located in an adjacent utility room.
+All appliances are built-in, with gas hob, electric fan oven, fridge/freezer & dishwasher.
+There is also an adjacent utility room, perfect as a laundry room.
 There is direct access out to the garden from here, with a wonderful west-facing aspect meaning sunny afternoons into evenings.

 The first of four bedrooms spreads out across the entire front of the house complete with built-in wardrobes and a leafy view over Albion Road.
-The second bedroom is adjacent, complete with built-in storage and a lovely view over the surrounding terraces and rear garden.
-The rear bedroom has a fantastic, exposed brick chimney breast and shelving.
-All first-floor bedrooms have original fireplaces, thresholds and cornicing.
+The second bedroom is adjacent with built-in storage and a lovely view over the surrounding terraces and rear garden.
+The rear bedroom has a fantastic, exposed brick chimney breast and shelving unit.
+All first floor bedrooms have original fireplaces, thresholds and cornicing.

 The principal bedroom, built by the present owners, finishes off the top floor textured in pastel pinks, heaps of storage and a panoramic view of the surrounding urban landscape.
 An en-suite bathroom completes the space, with a view of the sky whilst relaxing in your bathtub.

-Access is also provided to the garden via side access, and there is a small, low maintenance front garden with separate entrance to the lower ground floor.
+There is also side access to the garden, and there is a small, low maintenance front garden with separate entrance to the lower ground floor.

 Stoke Newington & Newington Green, were originally villages serving the fields of London, before becoming engulfed by the spread of urbanisation.
 In the late 1800s the wider area was smoggy, dank and overcrowded, thus building these terraces to middle-class standards ensured natural light, air and space was at a premium, which is apparent to this day.
 These homes were built to last.